-Swap your chocolate chip muffin for a tub of Chobani low fat natural yoghurt to save 1150kJ
+Swap your chocolate chip muffin for a tub of Chobani low-fat natural yoghurt to save 1150kJ

 2. Focus on nutrient density

-Nutrient density is a measure of the amount of nutrients a food contains in comparison to the number of kilojoules.
+Nutrient density is a measure of the number of nutrients a food contains in comparison to the number of kilojoules.
 Nutrient dense foods essentially give you the ‘biggest bang for your buck’.
 With a heavy training load, you have increased requirements for vitamins, minerals and antioxidants so nutrient density should be your focus.
 To ensure you have enough nutrients in your day, base your lunch and dinner around this plate model:

 - ½ plate of ‘free’ vegetables (carrot, capsicum, spinach, zucchini, broccoli etc…)

-- ¼ plate of protein rich foods (meat, chicken, fish, legumes, eggs, tofu…)
+- ¼ plate of protein-rich foods (meat, chicken, fish, legumes, eggs, tofu…)

-- ¼ plate of nutrient dense carbs (potato, sweet potato, corn, rice, quinoa, pasta…always choose wholemeal/wholegrain)
+- ¼ plate of nutrient-dense carbs (potato, sweet potato, corn, rice, quinoa, pasta…always choose wholemeal/whole grain)

 3. Periodise your intake